 It has transformed the feeling of space in the property and provided much needed extra accommodation quickly and in a cost effective way.
 This improvement has considerably enhanced the value of the property without the cost and hassles of moving.

 The conversion has unlocked a dark uninviting roof space into a light and airy bedroom full of character and charm and benefits from a full size staircase access making the additional space feel fully integrated with the rest of the house.

-No planning permission was required for this work, only Building Regulation Approval, and this was automatically accepted because Telebeam has Building Control National Type Approval from Local Authority Building Control (LABC).
+No planning permission was required for this work, only Building Regulation Approval.
 The previous owners had applied for planning permission for a conventional two-storey extension and permission was refused.